-Breaking: Trump Arrives In Helsinki For Summit Meeting With Putin, Beneath Looming Shadow Of Russia Probe
+Trump Arrives In Helsinki For Summit Meeting With Putin, Beneath Looming Shadow Of Russia Probe

 Donald Trump has just landed in Helsinki, Finland.
-Air Force One officially touched the ground for what could be a historic meeting between the President of the United States and Russian President Vladimir Putin.
+Air Force One officially touched the ground for what could be a historic meeting between the president of the United States and Russian President Vladimir Putin.

-MSNBC has just reported that the president, joined by wife Melania Trump, stepped off the plane ahead of schedule for the summit meeting, which is expected to cover topics such as sanctions, Crimea, arms, and Syria, according to Fox News.
-However, the most controversial topic to be discussed is the evidence of Russian meddling during the 2016 Presidential Election.
+MSNBC has reported that the president, joined by wife Melania Trump, stepped off the plane ahead of schedule for the summit meeting, which is expected to cover topics such as sanctions, Crimea, arms, and Syria, according to Fox News.
+However, the most controversial topic to be discussed is the evidence of Russian meddling during the 2016 presidential election.

 Donald Trump has been urged by politicians to cancel his meeting with Putin, as 12 Russian military officials have now been indicted by Special Council Robert Mueller as a result of the ongoing Russian probe.